-MCLA-128 is an ADCC-enhanced Biclonics® that bind to HER2 and HER3- expressing solid tumor cells.
-MCLA-128 is designed to overcome the inherent and acquired resistance of tumor cells to HER2-targeted therapies using two mechanisms: 1) blocking growth and survival pathways to stop tumor expansion while preventing tumor cells escaping through activation of the HER3/heregulin pathway and 2) recruitment and enhancement of immune effector cells to directly kill the tumor.
+MCLA-128 is an antibody-dependent cell-mediated cytotoxicity (ADCC)-enhanced Biclonics® that targets the HER3 pathway.
+The bispecific antibody docks on HER2, abundantly expressed on tumor cells, and subsequently efficiently blocks heregulin-stimulated growth of tumor cells by binding to HER3.
+MCLA-128 is designed to overcome the inherent and acquired resistance of tumor cells to HER2-targeted therapies using two mechanisms: 1) blocking growth and survival pathways to stop tumor expansion and 2) recruitment and enhancement of immune effector cells to eliminate the tumor.

-MCLA-158 is an ADCC-enhanced Biclonics® for the treatment of solid tumors, including the potential treatment of colorectal cancer, that binds to cancer stem cells expressing leucine-rich repeat-containing G protein-coupled receptor 5 and epidermal growth factor receptors.
+MCLA-158 is an antibody-dependent cell-mediated cytotoxicity (ADCC)-enhanced Biclonics® for the treatment of solid tumors, including the potential treatment of colorectal cancer, that binds to cancer stem cells expressing leucine-rich repeat-containing G protein-coupled receptor 5 (Lgr5) and epidermal growth factor receptor (EGFR).
 MCLA-158 is designed to use two different mechanisms of action.
 The first blocks growth and survival pathways in cancer stem cells.
 The second involves the recruitment and enhancement of immune effector cells to directly kill cancer stem cells that persist in solid tumors and cause relapse and metastasis.